tonyedwardspz/tonyedwardspz/_posts/2022-09-15-MIDI-birds-references-post.md

 [Bird Song Extravenganza](https://www.youtube.com/watch?v=pYmlkBSQHkw) - Second extended sample used.
 By [Paul Dinning](https://www.youtube.com/c/PaulDinningWildlifeinCornwall).

 [At Least It Was Here by The 88](https://www.youtube.com/watch?v=nHbiHcrA18w) (Community Theme Song).

-*This post contains affiliate links.
-If you use them to buy something, Tony may earn a small commission at no cost to you.
-Thank you for supporting independent publishing.*